RichardZJM/lammps-mtp-kokkos/README.md

 ## Installation

 For this repository, we detail a very simple installation method.
-In the future, we may seek to push this implementation into the LAMMPS package.
+In the future, we may seek to push this implementation into the LAMMPS repository.

 1. Clone LAMMPS.
 This **requires version 24 March 2022 or newer.**